unhjaden/comp698-final/README.md

 8. Push most recent changes to Git repo using **git push origin initial-hello-world**.
 Sign in with Github account if necessary.
 9. Go back into comp698-final repository on Github and initialize a Pull Request by clicking "New Pull Request"
    - Compare master branch to initial-hello-world
-   - Click Merge Pull Request
+   - Click "Merge Pull Request"
-   - Click Confirm Merge
+   - Click "Confirm Merge"
-   - Click Delete Branch
+   - Click "Delete Branch"

  ### Add Dockerfile
 1. Copy contents from source repo to Dockerfile (or write your own)